brianhouse/art_and_code/assignments/04_coordinate_landscape/description.md

 // put in setup whatever needs to be done to get things started function setup() {

-    // create a static virtual canvas and attach it to your HTML createCanvas(640, 480).parent('p5')
+    // create a 640x480 pixel canvas and attach it to your HTML createCanvas(640, 480).parent('p5')
     noLoop()